 Methods, practices, and concepts underlying the communication of relevant financial information to external parties.
 Development of the accounting model, measurement processes, data terminology and classification, internal control, interpretation and uses of financial statements.
-Prerequisites: ECON 110 and either MATH 110 or MATH 160.
+Prerequisites: ECON 110 and either MATH 110 or MATH 160, both with grades of C- or better.